-Option Description Choose image area Choose image area for movies (^[] 70).
-Frame size/frame rate Select a frame size and rate (CD 68).
-Active D-Lighting Adjust Active D-Lighting (\square 189).
-Not available at a frame size of 3840 × 2160 (\square 68).
-Movie quality Choose movie quality (^[1] 68).
-Microphone sensitivity Press () or () to adjust microphone sensitivity ((1) 290).
-Both the built- in and external microphones (1) 336) are affected.
-Frequency response Control the frequency response of the built-in or external microphones (^{CD} 291).
-Wind noise reduction Enable or disable wind noise reduction using the built-in microphone's low-cut filter (^[] 291).
+Option Description Choose image area Choose image area for movies (\$\square\$ 70).
+Frame size/frame rate Select a frame size and rate (\$\square\$ 68).
+Active D-Lighting Adjust Active D-Lighting (\$\Pi\$ 189).
+Not frame size of $3840 \times 2160 ($\mathbb{Q}$ 68).$ ailable at a Movie quality Choose movie quality (\$\square\$ 68).
+Microphone sensitivity Press ♠ or ♠ to adjust microphone sensitivity (□ 290).
+Both the builtin and external microphones (□ 336) are affected.
+Frequency response Control the frequency response of the built-in or external microphones (\$\square\$ 291).
+Wind noise reduction Enable or disable wind noise reduction using the built-in microphone's low-cut filter (\$\Pi\$ 291).

-Option ion Description Destination When two memory cards are inserted, you can choose the card to which movies are recorded (\square 288).
-Monitor brightness ghtness ⊕ Press ⊕ or ⊕ to adjust monitor brightness (note that this affects live view only and has no effect or photographs or movies or on the brightness of the monitor for menus or playback; □ 50).
+Option Description Destination When two memory cards are inserted, you can choose the card to which movies are recorded (\$\square\$ 288).
+Monitor brightness Press  or 😯 to adjust monitor brightness (note that this affects live view only and has no effect on photographs or movies or on the brightness of the monitor for menus or playback; 🕮 50).
 Multi-selector Select Enable to enable power aperture.
-Press 🕭 power aperture to widen the aperture, $igodoldsymbol{\Theta}$ to narrow the aperture.
+Press 🖰 power aperture to widen the aperture, 🕤 to narrow the aperture.
 Highlight display Choose whether the brightest areas of the frame (highlights) are shown by slanting lines in the display.
-Headphone volume Press 🕙 or 🝚 to adjust headphone volume.
+Highlights Highlights Headphone volume Press 🕭 or 🕞 to adjust headphone volume.
 Electronic VR Select On to enable electronic vibration reduction in movie mode.
-Not available at a frame size of 3840×2160 (\square 68).
+Not available at a frame size of 3840 × 2160 (\square 68).
 Note that if the electronic vibration reduction is on and DX is selected for Choose image area , the angle of view is reduced and the edges of the frame will be cropped out.